Understanding your horse's body language

 This horse is telling you they are uncomfortable and don't want you near them.

-The frightened horse is standing with raised head, ears held back or pointing in different directions, eyes open with tense muscles above eye making an upside-down v-shape (see inset), tense muzzle with square nostrils, tense cheek muscles, may be sweating.
+The horse is standing with raised head, ears held back or pointing in different directions, eyes open with tense muscles above eye making an upside-down v-shape (see inset), tense muzzle with square nostrils, tense cheek muscles, may be sweating.
 The horse may be anxious or in pain.

-The frightened horse is leaning back with head raised and turned to face alarming object, ready to flee, ears held back, whites of eyes showing with tense muscles above, tense muzzle with square nostrils.
+This frightened horse is leaning back with head raised and turned to face alarming object, ready to flee, ears held back, whites of eyes showing with tense muscles above, tense muzzle with square nostrils.
 The horse is about to run away.

 An angry or very unhappy horse